Siquijor, Finally

 Tips on how to make the most of your Siquijor Tour:

-- From Siquijor, there’s a boat that brings passenger directly to Cebu every Sunday.
+• From Siquijor, there’s a boat that brings passengers directly to Cebu every Sunday.

-- If you know how to drive a motorcycle, you can, as well, rent it for P350 for the whole day.
-Should you want to use it for more than a day, you are free to negotiate with the payment with the local owners.
+• If you know how to drive a motorcycle, you can, as well, rent it for P350 for the whole day.
+Should you want to use it for more than a day, you are free to negotiate the payment with the local owners.

-- We stayed at Replica Manor.
-Each manor costs P850.00 (fan room) and P1000+ for airconditioned rooms.
-However, there are much available and cheaper inns and lodges around the vicinity that ranges from P250 – P1,500 per night.
+• We stayed at Replica Manor.
+Each manor costs P850.00 (fan room) and P1000+ for air-conditioned rooms.
+However, there are many available and cheaper inns and lodges around the vicinity that range from P250 – P1,500 per night.
+89